Categories

 When we arrived in Greece, however, Anne let me know that she was leaving for England…

-Her brother, a pastor, had told her that the British government took good care of single mothers and their children.
-Once in England, she would indeed be given a spacious house in a good area of London and a monthly allowance that would help them live much better than they ever lived with me.
+Her brother, a “pastor,” had told her that the British government took good care of single mothers and their children.
+Once in England, she would indeed be given a spacious house in a good area of London and a monthly allowance that would help them all to live much better than they ever lived with me…

-And that is how I found myself rejected by those I loved most, deeply hurt, and utterly depressed…
+And that is how I found myself suddenly rejected by those that I loved most of all, deeply hurt, and utterly distressed and depressed…

-The fact that my wife never really got to love and appreciate me and the financial misery we lived in, were the main reason why she left me.
+The fact that my wife never really got to love and appreciate me and the financial misery we lived in, were the main reasons why she left me.

 There were of course other reasons:

-Two years earlier, on the 18th year of our marriage, I dared at last to ask Anne if she now loved me more than she loved her… former lover!
+Two years earlier, on the 18th year of our marriage, I dared finally to ask Anne if she now loved me more than she loved her… former lover!

-Her answer, however, was such that I felt deeply offended, unloved and more hurt than I ever had been by anyone.
+Her answer, however, was such that I felt deeply offended, unloved and hurt.

-It is indicative that the only ring that she was wearing on her fingers was one that he had bought for her…
+I should have realised that before: The only ring that she was wearing all these years in her fingers was the one that he had bought for her…!

 From that day onwards, anger and bitterness invaded my heart, my soul…